 G Licence Frequently Asked Questions

 Are there any restrictions to having your G licence?

-If you have your G licence but are 21 years old or younger, you must have a zero blood alcohol level when driving.
-And while there are no other restrictions to having your G licence, you are still required to obey all the rules of the road.
+If you have your G licence but are 21 years old or younger, you must have a zero-blood alcohol level when driving.
+There’s also a zero-tolerance level for cannabis.

 Is there any way to fast track the waiting period between getting my G2 and taking the G test?